 5. You have less low-end torque

+Torque is the rotational force often associated with tasks like towing, hauling, or climbing.
 In some vehicles, such as larger cars, SUVs, and trucks, the loss of a catalytic converter can result in less low-end torque.
-Torque is the rotational force often associated with tasks like towing, hauling, or climbing.
-If you notice that your vehicle is struggling in these areas, check to see if your converter is still in place.
+If you notice that your vehicle is suddenly dragging or lagging, check to see if your converter is still in place.

 6. Your exhaust is a different color

 Catalytic converters typically turn vehicle exhaust white or pale gray.
-If you notice that your car exhaust is now black or brown, it may indicate that your catalytic converter is missing.
+If you see black or brown exhaust, it may indicate that your catalytic converter is missing.

-If you discover your catalytic converter is missing, take your car to a repair shop and have it replaced as soon as possible.
-While your car will not break down without a converter, you may face fines for driving without one installed.
+If you discover your catalytic converter is missing, take your car to a repair shop and replace the part as soon as possible.
+While your car will still run without a converter, you may face fines for driving without one installed.

 How to Protect Your Car’s Catalytic Converter From Theft